faridrama123/AsderSportAPP/README.md

 # AsderSportApp

 Feature :
-* Crud your team/club
-* Crud your profile
+* Crud your team/club, profile, match
 * request/accept match opponent
-* find a team/club, real time score
+* find a team/club,
+* see real time score
 * and more

 ScreenShoot :